cvonk/AOI-Downloader-for-QGIS/README.md

 - Requests tiles using WMS GetMap within the bounding box of a polygon area of interest (AOI)
 - Downloads with adaptive throttling
 - Uses a resumable SQLite queue
-- mosaics the tiles into a compressed, tiled GeoTIFF (with overviews) that is loaded into the project.
+- Mosaics the tiles into a compressed, tiled GeoTIFF (with overviews) that is loaded into the project.

 ## Installation